madlabber/vsimcli/README.md

-# vsim4osx
+# VSIM CLI
-A vsim toolkit for building and managing ONTAP vsims on (Intel) MacOS and VMware Fusion
+A vsim toolkit for building and managing ONTAP Simulator Virtual Machines

 ## Installation

-To install vsim4osx:
+To install:
   1. Download the 9.9.1 version of the simulator and license file from the NetApp support site:
      "https://mysupport.netapp.com/api/tools-service/toolsbinary/simulate-ontap/download/vsim-netapp-DOT9.9.1-cm_nodar.ova"